DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 Driving Path
 ^^^^^^^^

 The curve which the vehicle is following is called "Driving Path".
 It can be modified by selecting it and going into "Edit Mode".
-In Edit mode you can also use the "Draw" or "Curve Pen" to alter the Driving Path.
+In Edit mode you can also use the "Draw" or "Curve Pen" tool on the left sidebar to alter the Driving Path.

 |
 .. _animation-presets: